 Squash Match: What the majority of his matches in WCW were during his first streak.

 Throw It In: Almost his entire gimmick and storyline, according to Eric Bischoff.
 According to him, a meeting to decide his name ended with "Let's just call him Goldberg" and everyone rolling with it.
 His famous "Who's next?" came from a waitress who asked "Who's next" to pay their bill.
-And his trademark spear came from an on-the-spot improvisation by Goldberg in one of his first matches.

 The Worf Effect: Goldberg served as the Worf for Meng, Naoya Ogawa and Batista.
 None of them were actually able to beat him, but simply being able to beat up Goldberg a little was enough to get them over.